greenhouse/dm4c-fivem/DESIGN.md

     - plane dash
         - planes randomly spawn around you crashing to the ground
         - try to run from one end of a street to another w/o dying
+        - OR maybe spwan from sky dive and race planes to the ground

     - sky dive maze
         - planes and misc object spwan randomly as you fall